Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Introduction

 \section{Introduction}

-Transformers~\citep{vaswani2017attention} have emerged as foundational architectures with broad applications across multiple research domains, such as natural language processing~\citep{kenton2019bert, radford2019language}, computer vision~\citep{he2022masked, liu2021swin}, \emph{etc}.
-Recently, large language models (LLM) based on decoder-only transformer architectures further demonstrate impressive capabilities, excelling in various downstream tasks~\citep{brown2020language, openai2023gpt}.
+\IEEEPARstart{T}ransformers~\cite{vaswani2017attention} have emerged as foundational architectures with broad applications across multiple research domains, such as natural language processing~\cite{kenton2019bert, radford2019language}, computer vision~\cite{he2022masked, liu2021swin}, \emph{etc}.
+Recently, large language models (LLM) based on decoder-only transformer architectures further demonstrate impressive capabilities, excelling in various downstream tasks~\cite{brown2020language, openai2023gpt}.
 However, it remains an essential issue to delve into why LLMs exhibit such remarkable performance.
 Fortunately, exploring the optimization dynamics in transformers presents a promising approach for investigating the possible factors that contribute to this behavior.
-Surprisingly, we observe that transformers may exhibit two-stage training dynamics during practical learning, induced by a two-type feature structure.

-For instance, when fine-tuning GPT-2 on the Counterfact dataset in Figure \ref{fig:exp-two-stage} (details in Appendix \ref{sec:app-more-discussion-exp}), we observe the following phenomenon: at initial (epoch 1), most predictions are both syntactically and semantically incorrect.
-At midpoint (epoch 5), we observe a significant decrease in training loss; all predictions meet syntactic requirements, but most remain semantically incorrect and inconsistent with the true answers.
-At convergence (epoch 100), all predictions are syntactically correct, with most being semantically correct and achieving a small training loss.
+Empirically, it is widely known that transformers exhibit staged learning behaviors.
+For instance, when fine-tuning GPT-2 on the Counterfact dataset in Figure \ref{fig:exp-two-stage} (details in Appendix \ref{sec:app-exp-counterfact}), we observe the following phenomenon: at initial (epoch $1$), most predictions are both syntactically and semantically incorrect.
+At midpoint (epoch $5$), we observe a significant decrease in training loss; all predictions meet syntactic requirements, but most remain semantically incorrect and inconsistent with the true answers.
+At convergence (epoch $100$), all predictions are syntactically correct, with most being semantically correct and achieving a small training loss.
 Overall, the model's answers progress \emph{\textbf{from syntactically incorrect to syntactically correct to semantically correct}}, exhibiting two-stage training dynamics for syntactic and semantic information.